CodeblazeTechnologies/guidelines/Swift/Protocol Oriented Programming.md

 ### What are the caveats in Object Oriented Programming?
 - Abstraction, Encapsulation, Inheritance & Polymorphism are the base of OOPs but are **only supported by Object types (ie. class)**, value types like structure and enums cannot utilize these features and hence are just used as data store.

-- **Value types are thread-safe** but due to the above mentioned short coming of OOPs in using value types efficiently we have to use Object types and then tackle thread safety with objects(references).
+- **Value types are thread-safe** but due to the above mentioned short coming of OOPs in using value types inefficiently we have to use Object types and then tackle thread safety with objects(references).

 ### How Protocol Oriented Programming makes the difference?